Courses & Units

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

-- Prepare and present cogent arguments in writing regarding the theoretical basis of law.
+- Prepare and present cogent arguments regarding the theoretical basis of law orally and in writing

 If you have any questions in relation to the fees, please contact UConnect or more information is available on StudyAssist.